France confirms severe bird flu outbreak on duck farm

 Bird flu has been spreading rapidly in Europe, putting the poultry industry on alert after previous outbreaks led to the culling of tens of millions of birds.

-Reporting by Gus Trompiz and Sybille de La Hamaide; Editing by Edmund Blair
+Reporting by Sybille de La Hamaide and Gus Trompiz; Editing by Edmund Blair and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.